JoinColony/learn-web3/README.md

 Lesson 9 (April 4, 21:00 CEST): Adding a database using Prisma

-Lesson 10 (April 18, 21:00 CEST): Continuation on database models and CRUD operations
+Lesson 10 (April 18, 21:00 CEST): Databases and Blockchain permissions

+Lesson 11 (April 25, 21:00 CEST): Integrating with Colony SDK

+Lesson 12 (May 2, 21:00 CEST): Writing a simple block ingestor

+Lesson 13 (May 9, 21:00 CEST): Wrapping it all up

 ## Join the fun!